liupeng3425/python-dlcr-framework/README.md

 When your experiment run into a crash, push a message to your Wechat or other app, e.g. feishu, dingtalk... with third party push service.
-> Now only support push service of (https://sct.ftqq.com/sendkey)
+> Now only support push service from (https://sct.ftqq.com)

 1. setup your push service in (https://sct.ftqq.com) and copy token to `boot_strap.py, line 11`, e.g.